-- Consistent with guidance from the United States Department of Education, school districts will continue to meet their obligations under the Federal Individuals with Disabilities Education Act (IDEA) and the New Jersey State special education regulations for students with disabilities to the greatest extent possible. - In accordance with the Extended School Year (ESY) Guidance issued by the NJDOE, student IEPs that currently included ESY services have been implemented to the greatest extent possible during the COVID-19 pandemic. - In accordance with NJDOE recommendations, ATS will consider the following when addressing the education of students with disabilities for the 2021-2022 school year: - The CST will review student data/student progress to determine whether critical skills were lost during the period in which remote instruction was being provided to students and determine the need for additional services to address learning loss.
+- Consistent with guidance from the United States Department of Education, school districts will continue to meet their obligations under the Federal Individuals with Disabilities Education Act (IDEA) and the New Jersey State special education regulations for students with disabilities to the greatest extent possible. - Procedures to conduct IEP meetings, evaluations, and other meetings to identify, evaluation, and or reevaluate students with disabilities will be communicated clearly to parents/guardians in order to stay in compliance with timelines. - In accordance with the Extended School Year (ESY) Guidance issued by the NJDOE, student IEPs that currently included ESY services have been implemented to the greatest extent possible during the COVID-19 pandemic.

+• In accordance with NJDOE recommendations, ATS will consider the following when addressing the education of students with disabilities for the 2023-2024 school year:

+- The CST will review student data/student progress to determine whether critical skills were lost during the period in which remote instruction was being provided to students and determine the need for additional services to address learning loss. - Case Managers will follow up with families to confirm that services were implemented in accordance with the student's IEP to the greatest extent possible during a full school closure and pivot to remote instruction.